Problem 1971 Find if Path Exists in Graph

 Question

-You want to determine if there is a valid path that exists from vertex source
+You want to determine if there is a valid path that exists from vertex source to vertex destination.

 Example 1